You are here

 Epididymitis is most often caused by STIs, such as chlamydia and gonorrhea, which are passed through vaginal, oral, and anal sexual contact.
 This includes both penetrative sex and sexual activates where there is an exchange of body fluids or skin-to-skin contact.
 If you have one of these infections, you can pass it to others even if you don’t have symptoms.

 Epididymitis can also be caused by other bacteria or by trauma to the area.

 Symptoms of epididymitis can include:

-- Burning or pain when peeing
+- burning or pain when urinating

 Complications of epididymitis include:

 - infertility (especially if both testicles are involved)

 It is a good idea to be tested regularly for STIs, especially if you have new sexual partners or open relationships.
 Talking with partners about safer sex makes sure everyone knows what to expect.
 Condoms are great if they work for you – the correct use of condoms reduces your chances of getting and passing some infections that cause epididymitis.